H4mid2019/terraform_simple_task/Readme.md

 ## What it's doing?

-It demonstrate the connection between two lambda, lambda to API Gateway, lambda to DynamoDB, Lambda to redis, Lambda to VPC and Internet.
+It demonstrates the connection between two lambda, lambda to API Gateway, lambda to DynamoDB, Lambda to redis, Lambda to VPC and Internet.

-By every endpoint call, the main lambda gets a cat fact from another lambda.
-This one also retrieves data from DynamoDB or ElasticCache that it got all data from an external API endpoint.
+The main lambda gets a cat fact from another lambda by every endpoint call.
+The other one also retrieves data from DynamoDB or ElasticCache (randomly) that it got all data from an external API endpoint.

 ## Prerequisites